maziac/DeZog/design/design.md

 This happens e.g. when the Debugger is started.
 Short after 'DeZogConfigurationProvider::resolveDebugConfiguration' is called.
 As the debug adapter is entirely implemented in Typescript it lives in the same process as the extension which simplifies debugging the debug-adapter.
-So in 'resolveDebugConfiguration' the 'ZesaruxDebugSession' is instantiated and started as server (socket).
+So in 'resolveDebugConfiguration' the 'DebugSessionClass' is instantiated and started as server (socket).
 In the same function the server (socket) is also connected by the extension.

-Although the same process is used and therefore it is technically possible to directly call methods of the 'ZesaruxDebugSession' it is not done.
+The extension.ts calls some functions (setPcToLine, disassemblyAtCursor) directly on the debug adapter.
-Instead the intended way (through 'customRequest' which uses sockets) is chosen.
+It does not go through 'customRequest' through the socket.

 ## Showing variables, call stacks etc.